-1. The labor among their people in the Word and doctrine.

-2. The have spiritual authority (to some degree) over the Lord's flock as an undershepherd.

-3. They admonish God's people when it is necessary.
+- 1. The labor among their people in the Word and doctrine. - 2.
+The have spiritual authority (to some degree) over the Lord's flock as an undershepherd. - 3.
+They admonish God's people when it is necessary.

 12c "and are over you" Who have the spiritual authority over you.
-But even this "authority" is that of an undershepherd and the sheep (1 Peter 5:3) so it is limited and exercised in a humble fashion.
+But even this "authority" is that of an undershepherd and the sheep (1 Peter 5:3, Neither as being lords over God's heritage, but being ensamples to the flock.) so it is limited and exercised in a humble fashion.
 This authority is not as it is exhibited by the pope or by bishops in episcopal denominations.
-We like to talk about "servant-leadership", demonstrated by the Lord Who said that although He was Lord, He was among them as one Who served (Luke 22:27).
+We like to talk about "servant-leadership", demonstrated by the Lord Who said that although He was Lord, He was among them as one Who served (Luke 22:27, For whether is greater, he that sitteth at meat, or he that serveth? is not he that sitteth at meat? but I am among you as he that serveth.).